TheDragonSkull/End-Rods-Awaken-Mod/README.md

 > _GIF placeholder: show adding two potions to two slots, then Shift+Click on the block to turn off, then Shift+Click again to turn on._
 > `![Demo GIF](path/to/demo.gif)`

-#### Slot rules & interactions
-- **You cannot insert a potion into a slot that already has an active effect.** You must first clear the slot (clear button) or wait for the effect to end.
-- **Locked slots** (toggled with Shift + Click on the slot icon) cannot accept items while locked.

 #### Sculk Sensor behavior

 - Placing a sensor into the dedicated sensor slot enables automatic activation based on nearby entities.